 U.S. & World Report News, September 14, 2018

 A new study by Georgetown Washington University’s Institute of Public Policy shows that moving to a digital census will exacerbate undercounting in rural states, which may affect how federal dollars are allocated for agricultural and related programs.
-The report was supported by the Foundation’s Local and Emerging Opportunities program.
+The report was supported by the Foundation’s Community and Opportunity program.